findinpath/testcontainers-kafka-connect/README.md

-Production/Consumption of Apache Kafka AVRO messages with testcontainers library
+Consumption of Apache Kafka AVRO entities synced via kafka-connect-jdbc from PostgreSQL
 =======================================================================================

 This is a showcase on how to test the synchronization of the contents